 Greeters are the welcoming ministry.
 They are the first to greet those gathering for the Mass and the last ones to say goodbye after our worship together has concluded.

 "Let brotherly love continue.
 Do not neglect to show hospitality to strangers, for thereby some have entertained angels unaware."
 Hebrews 13:1-2

 Sacristans are high school students who aid in preparing the Altar for weekend masses.
 They arrive half an hour before the start of Mass and stay to straighten up after the Mass.
-They typically serve one Saturday and one Sunday per month.
+They typically serve one Sunday per month.

 "We cannot but speak about what we have seen and heard." - Acts 4:20